-Through funding made available by the Queensland Government Reef Water Quality Program, RCS is assisting 25 grazing businesses within the Fitzroy and Mackay-Whitsunday regions to reduce sediment runoff into the Great Barrier Reef catchments.
+Through funding made available by the Queensland Government Reef Water Quality Program, RCS assisted 25 grazing businesses within the Fitzroy and Mackay-Whitsunday regions to reduce sediment runoff into the Great Barrier Reef catchments.

-Graziers participating in the Grassroots Project are being provided with professional education and business coaching, enabling them to develop multi-faceted farm management capacity, grow property production and improve land condition and water cycles.
+Graziers who participated in the Grassroots Project received professional education and business coaching, enabling them to develop multi-faceted farm management capacity, grow property production and improve land condition and water cycles.

 Project specific outcomes are:

-Taking a whole-of-business approach, RCS are working with producers to achieve ecological and economic outcomes.
-Each participating business receives training, business development advice, benchmarking and on-farm support via steps 1 to 3 of the RCS Rural Profit System.
-Through Grassroots Project partners, graziers also have access to additional support, including the Grazing Best Management Practice and a $10,000 grant for property remediation works.
+Taking a whole-of-business approach, RCS worked with producers to achieve ecological and economic outcomes.
+Each participating business received training, business development advice, benchmarking and on-farm support.
+Through Grassroots Project partners, graziers accessed additional support, including the Grazing Best Management Practice (BMP) and a $10,000 grant for property remediation works.

-Fitzroy Basin Association (FBA) and Reef Catchments – FBA and Reef Catchments are responsible for BMP assessments and capturing land improvements through property mapping and ground cover assessments.
-They will also assist graziers with their land remediation plans.
-Throughout Grassroots, both organisations will compile case studies and will capture the graziers journey throughout the project.
+Fitzroy Basin Association (FBA) and Reef Catchments – FBA and Reef Catchments were responsible for BMP assessments and capturing land improvements through property mapping and ground cover assessments.
+They also assisted graziers with their land remediation plans.
+Throughout Grassroots, both organisations compiled case studies and captured the grazier’s journey throughout the project.

 Queensland Government – The Queensland Government is supporting the Grassroots Project through the Queensland Reef Water Quality Program.
-This five-year program aims to accelerate on-ground practice change and improve progress towards GBR catchment water quality targets under the Reef 2050 Water Quality Improvement Plan.
+This five-year program accelerates on-ground practice change and improve progress towards GBR catchment water quality targets under the Reef 2050 Water Quality Improvement Plan.